xuankimtran/docs-1/pages/katalon-analytics/docs/testops-may-filter-test-runs-list-by-build-name.md

 ## Add Build name in Command Line or Console Mode
 Follow these steps:
 1. Open Command prompt.
-2. Find this Command Line option <mark style="background-color:  gainsboro">--info -buildLabel</mark> and edit it with your own info.
+2. Find this Command Line option `--info -buildLabel` and edit it with your own info.
 > If you are unclear, check [here](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#general-options) for the list of options supporting `katalonc` commands.

 ## View Test Runs by Build name in Katalon TestOps